krottv/compose-sliders/README.md

 )
 ```
 # About
 The code is mainly based on Slider from compose material package with the abilities of additional customization.
 This project is inspired by [swiftui-sliders](https://github.com/spacenation/swiftui-sliders).
-Currently we have only SliderValueHorizontal and in the future it is possible to add SliderValueVertical, SliderRangeHorizonta, SliderRangeVertical if there is a demand for it.
+Currently we have only SliderValueHorizontal and in the future it is possible to add SliderValueVertical, SliderRangeHorizontal, SliderRangeVertical if there is a demand for it.

 # License